ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-create.md

       --cores int                  The total number of cores for the Node (default 2) --cpu-family string          CPU Type (default "AMD_OPTERON")
-      --datacenter-id string       The unique Data Center Id (required) -f, --force                      Force command to execute without user input -h, --help                       help for create
+      --datacenter-id string       The unique Data Center Id (required) --dhcp                       Indicates if the Kubernetes Node Pool LANs will reserve an IP using DHCP (default true) -f, --force                      Force command to execute without user input -h, --help                       help for create
       --k8s-version string         The K8s version for the NodePool.
-If not set, it will be used the default one -n, --name string                The name for the K8s NodePool (required) --node-count int             The number of worker Nodes that the Node Pool should contain.
+If not set, it will be used the default one --lan-ids ints               Collection of LAN Ids of existing LANs to be attached to worker Nodes -n, --name string                The name for the K8s NodePool (required) --node-count int             The number of worker Nodes that the Node Pool should contain.
 Min 1, Max: Determined by the resource availability (default 1)
   -o, --output string              Desired output format [text|json] (default "text")